Advertisement

 • If employees gain the skill of “reading, writing, and interpreting data in context,” they will soon become experts in directly extracting value from their data analysis without the help of data professionals.

-• Data Literacy is to the 21st century what literacy was to the previous century.
+• Data literacy is to the 21st century what literacy was to the previous century.

-• The Future of Jobs Report indicated that “Data Literacy will have a positive impact on some key business metrics, such as gross margin, return-on-assets, return-on-equity and return-on-sales.”
+• The Future of Jobs Report indicated that “data literacy will have a positive impact on some key business metrics, such as gross margin, return-on-assets, return-on-equity and return-on-sales.”

-• Companies with aggressive Data Literacy programs will have higher valuations.
+• Companies with aggressive data literacy programs will have higher valuations.

 Global Effort to Combat the Lack of Data Literacy: The Data Literacy Project

-The Data Literacy Project will provide learning opportunities, assessment tools, and general information to individuals and organizations for achieving a data culture in their organizations.
+The Data Literacy Project was developed to combat the defined gaps.
+It provides learning opportunities, assessment tools, and general information to individuals and organizations for achieving a data culture in their organizations.

 The Role of CDOs in Spreading Literacy Awareness

-Many organizations are launching competency development in the field of Data Literacy, acknowledging their extreme deficiency.
-In a data-driven organizational culture, Data Literacy has been identified as the most important skill for an employee.
+Many organizations are launching competency development in the field of data literacy, acknowledging their extreme deficiency.
+In a data-driven organizational culture, data literacy has been identified as the most important skill for an employee.
 To this end, the CDO has to make special efforts to transform the organization’s data assets into a value-added, revenue-generating source.
 This is probably why you see a sudden rush to fill in the CDO position across enterprises.

-The article The Importance of Data Literacy discusses the framework of a specific Data Literacy program proposed by Jordan Morrow, former Global Head of Data Literacy at Qlik.
+The article The Importance of Data Literacy discusses the framework of a specific data literacy program proposed by Jordan Morrow, former global head of data literacy at Qlik.

 Literacy Traits to Help an Organization Achieve Maximum Value

-As more employees continue to gain the skills to extract insights from data for beneficial business outcomes, every organization will need to focus on the following four areas to help their Data Literacy program achieve the maximum benefit:
+As more employees continue to gain the skills to extract insights from data for beneficial business outcomes, every organization will need to focus on the following four areas to help their data literacy program achieve the maximum benefit:

 • Open access to pre-selected data pipelines across an organization, based on the widest use